sakinanomi/Language-detection-api/README.md

 # Language-detection-api
 This is for college mini project.
-The project is a langugae detection project that will predict the languagee of the given input string
+The project is a language detection project that will predict the language of the given input string

 The trained ML model is taken from https://github.com/tanvi355/project <br>
 - The model is serialized and deserialized using pickle